Rafaelcraftero/DigitalLightBulbController/README.md

 # Digital Light Bulb Controller
-This project try to create a digital controller of a Light Bulb
+This project tries to create a digital controller of a Light Bulb